-- 1. Entered into discussions to secure debt financing. - 2.
-Initiated a strict working capital monitoring program. - 3.
-Continued their focus on maintaining an appropriate level of corporate overheads in line with the Company's available cash resources. - 4.
+1. Entered into discussions to secure debt financing.

+- 2. Initiated a strict working capital monitoring program. - 3.
+Continued its focus on maintaining an appropriate level of corporate overheads in line with the Company's available cash resources. - 4.
 Filed a preliminary short-form prospectus to raise a maximum \$50 million through a public offering of either equity securities, debt securities or a combination of both. - 5.
-Arranged for the sale of its DenseLight subsidiary for up to \$30 million by October 31, 2019.
+Arranged for the sale of its DenseLight subsidiary for up to \$30 million originally projected by October 31, 2019 and closed November 8, 2019.

-In line with its needs for additional financing, up-to August 28, 2019, the Company closed four tranches of a private placement of convertible debentures (the "Debentures") that raised gross proceeds of \$3,595,153 (CAD\$4,806,292).
+In line with its needs for additional financing, the Company completed the following debt financing arrangements:

+- i) Up-to October 22, 2019, the Company closed five tranches of a private placement of convertible debentures (the "Debentures") that raised gross proceeds of \$3,729,921 (CAD\$4,988,292).
 The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature two years from the date of issue.
-The Company paid \$225,122 (CAD\$294,708) in brokerage fees and other costs related to the closing of these four tranches.

-Additionally, the Company arranged for a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum \$5,000,000.
+The Company paid \$373,502 (CAD\$499,462) in brokerage fees and other costs related to the closing of these four tranches. - ii) The Company arranged for a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum \$5,000,000.
 The Company signed the loan documents on April 18, 2019 and has been advanced \$3,100,000 on the Bridge Loan.
-In partial consideration of the \$5,000,000 gross credit facility available to the Company, and in connection with the advance of \$3,100,000, the Company issued to Espresso Capital, warrants for the purchase of 3,289,500 common shares at a price of C\$0.35 per share.
-The warrants expire on April 18, 2020.
-The Company paid \$137,077 in costs related to the Bridge Loan.
+The Company paid \$150,647 in costs related to the Bridge Loan. - iii) On August 30, 2019, the Company signed a term promissory note (the "Promissory Note") for up-to \$1,000,000 with Century Prosper Investment Corporation (the "Lender").
+The Promissory Note bears interest at 15% per annum.
+The Promissory Note and accrued interest are repayable on the six-month anniversary of each advance.
+At the option of the Lender, the advances and accrued interest may be called and required to be repaid in full five days after the sale of the Company's DenseLight subsidiary.
+The Company received the first advance of \$500,000 on September 6, 2019 and a second advance of \$400,000 was received on October 11, 2019. - iv) On November 8, 2019 the Company received \$8 million representing a first tranche of the total sale proceeds of \$26 million related to the sale of DenseLight.
+Upon closing the Company recognized a gain of US\$10 million on the sale.
+Subsequently, the Company repaid its secured lenders in full and the associated security interests were discharged.